Pacific International

 No analysis available

 Window AC is strongly supported for this building.
-At least 4 listings explicitly mention it, including exact phrases like 'Window AC units provide cooling,' 'New Window AC,' and references to an 'A/C unit' in the unit description.
-The evidence is consistent across multiple remarks and does not appear to be a one-off copy-paste error.
+Multiple public remarks explicitly mention it, including exact phrases such as 'Window AC units provide cooling,' 'New Window AC,' and 'include window AC's,' which aligns with the strong MLS history (15/20 listings showing ACWIUN).
+The evidence appears consistent across multiple listings and not like a one-off copy-paste error.

 Building-level MLS evidence strongly supports concrete construction: 19 of 20 current listings indicate 'CONCRE' in construction materials.
 The public remarks do not explicitly mention concrete, but they are consistent with a standard reinforced-concrete Waikiki condo and do not suggest any change.
 This appears to be repeated MLS building data rather than copy-paste error.